 What does an employer want?

-2) Why do you want the job?
+2. Why do you want this specific job?

-4) Why should you be offered the job?
+3. Why should you be offered the job?

 Research the requirements for the role you’re applying to in the job description or person specification.
 Make sure your CV covers all of the requirements, and be prepared to tailor your cover letter to what the firm is looking for.